-As a big spender, you might find the most value in maximizing sign-up bonuses, but some airline credit cards also offer additional travel benefits when you spend a certain amount each year.
+As a big credit card spender, you might find the most value in maximizing sign-up bonuses, but some miles credit cards also offer additional travel benefits when you spend a certain amount each year.
+So here are the best credit cards for big purchases.

 You might prefer to keep your spending with airline rewards credit cards because award miles are usually worth substantially more than hotel points or cash back.
 Included in this list are a few “flexible” rewards cards that let you redeem your points for non-airline award travel too.
 But, they’re included in this section because award flights usually offer more value.